 )

-Using ctx.sample(), the server can request text generation from an LLM available to the client.
+Using ctx.sample() allows the server to request text generation from an LLM available to the client.

-In this configuration, rather than the MCP server directly calling an LLM, it's more like making an inference through the Bedrock call prepared on the client side.
+In this setup, rather than the MCP server directly calling an LLM, it's using the Bedrock inference set up on the client side.

 mcp.run(